TheShyamTripathi/Event_Management_systems_projectUsing_SQL_AND_C/README.md

-# Student Management System Using C and MySQL Databases
+# Event Management System Using C and MySQL Databases

 ## Introduction
 This project is a Student Management System developed using C programming language and MySQL databases.
 It serves as a capstone project for the 3rd semester of our academic course.
 The system allows efficient management of student information, including adding, updating, deleting, and viewing student records.